miku/ubl-wd-2024-pe/README.md

 educational, or just funny**.
 The resulting dataset, WebText, contains the text subset of these 45 million links.

-There are attempts to recreate that dataset (e.g. "OpenWebText").
+There are attempts to recreate that dataset (e.g. "OpenWebText"), other open datasets include, e.g. [The Pile](https://pile.eleuther.ai/).

 ## Classic language model